fergarrui/evm-assembler/README.md

 Assembler for Ethereum Virtual Machine

 Simple and lightweight EVM assembler.
-It does not import any additional dependency
+It does not import any additional dependencies

 ### example